mheob/config/packages/eslint-config/README.md

 > [!IMPORTANT]\
 > Since v6.0.0, this config is rewritten to the new [ESLint Flat config](https://eslint.org/docs/latest/use/configure/configuration-files-new).

+You can find all used rules in my deployed [ESLint Config Inspector](https://eslint-config.mheob.dev/configs).

 ## Install

 ### With NPM